mikuso/ocpp-rpc/README.md

 However, in OCPP, since we have the luxury of knowing that the username must always be equal to the client's identity, it is no longer necessary to rely upon a colon to delineate the username from the password.
 This module makes use of this guarantee to enable identities and passwords to contain as many or as few colons as you wish.

+Additionally, the OCPP security whitepaper recommends passwords consist purely of random bytes (for maximum entropy), although this violates the Basic Auth RFC which requires all passwords to be TEXT (US-ASCII compatible with no control characters).
+For this reason, this library will not make any presumptions about the character encoding (or otherwise) of the password provided, and present the password as a `Buffer`.

 ```js
 const { RPCClient, RPCServer } = require('ocpp-rpc');